highness-ru/MurderMystery/README.md

 - Add scene-specific background images
 - Add save/load system
 - Add more branching paths and additional endings
-- Work on the overall plot to make it more interesting and less rushed
+- Expand the story with additional branching paths and endings
 - Add voiceover

 ## What I learned